pglombardo/PasswordPusher/containers/docker/all-in-one/README.md

 # Password Pusher - All In One Setup

-The files in this directory allow you to launch a Password Pusher instance with automatic SSL/TLS certificate management thanks to Caddy server.
+The files in this directory allow you to launch a Password Pusher instance with automatic SSL/TLS certificate management thanks to Caddy server & Let's Encrypt.

-Caddy server is a piece of software that when given a domain, will automatically fetch, update & monitor TSL certificates for that domain in tandem with Let's Encrypt.
+Caddy is a proxy that when given a domain, will automatically fetch, update & monitor TSL certificates for that domain in tandem with Let's Encrypt.

 # Prerequisites